 Point University's Campus Store has everything you need from textbooks and supplies to apparel and campus living.
-You can buy or rent print or digital textbooks, grab a comfy sweatshirt or t-shirt, sell back your used textbooks when you don't need them anymore, or just hang out with your friends' drinking lattes and coffee.
-The coffee shop and campus store are located in front of the dining hall.
-You can access the campus store on the web at www.PointUniversityShop.com.
-The coffee shop is open Monday through Friday, 8:00 am to 4:00 pm.
+You can buy or rent print or digital textbooks, grab a comfy sweatshirt or t-shirt, sell back your used textbooks when you don't need them anymore, or just hang out with your friends drinking lattes and coffee.
+The coffee shop and campus store are located in front of the Dining Hall.
+You can access the campus store on the web at https://pointugear.com/.
+The coffee shop is open Monday through Friday from 8 a.m. to 2 p.m.